huhwt/huhwt-cce/README.md

 You can contribute via a pull request (if you know how) or by e-mail.
 Updated translations will be included in the next release of this module.

-There are now, beside English and German, no other translations available.
+There are now, beside English, Dutch and German, no other translations available.

 <a name="support"></a>
 ## Support